 If you like to go carp fishing throughout the year, there will be times, especially during autumn and winter, when you are heading to the lake when it’s cold and overcast.

 Comfort plays a huge part in how much enjoyment you get out of those long hours you patiently sit waiting for any interest in your bait and lures.
-No-one wants to spend a day by the water’s edge of lake or estuary feeling cold damp and miserable.
+No-one wants to spend a day by the lake or estuary feeling cold damp and miserable.
 That doesn’t sound like fun does it?
-That could bring your nice and relaxing day of fishing to a grinding halt pretty quickly.
+That could bring your nice and relaxing day of carp fishing to a grinding halt pretty quickly.

-Choose Your Spot Carefully
+Choose Your Fishing Spot Carefully

 Insulate the flooring and Make Full Use of the Groundsheet

 When you are fishing in the colder and less pleasant months of the year and setting up, you need to properly guard against the damp, cold and moisture that could rise from the ground upwards and into your bivvy.
 You should always use the insulation ground sheet that came with it and if one was not supplied with it, you should invest in one.

 You mustn’t just lay it down and think that will be enough protection.
 You need to make sure there are no gaps and that it offers a nice tight and snug fit.

 Make sure you tuck all the mud flaps around your bivvy underneath the groundsheet to stop draughts and, where appropriately, use equipment and pieces of your kit to hold the groundsheet and insulation down and keep the draughts to a minimum.